Has your dog eaten a screw? Are you worried the screw will make him sick? If so, then you’ve come to the right place.

 One note—if you have a large dog, there’s a chance the screw could pass right through the digestive tract without any problem.
 It will hopefully come out in the dog’s poop.

 However, if you have a small dog that’s swallowed a screw, there’s a chance the sharp end of the screw could cause a puncture in the esophagus, the stomach, or in the intestines.
 This can lead to death if not treated right away.
 If the screw’s punctured your dog’s esophagus, he may be gagging or coughing, which are signs he’s choking.
-He needs immediate medical treatment.
+These symptoms indicate he needs immediate medical treatment.

 Review symptoms, medications & behavior to keep your pets healthy with a Vet Online in just minutes.